Cook Like Czechs

 • Don't underestimate the rising time of the dough.
 The dough itself rises first, then the shaped birds.
 In both cases, enough time is needed for the birds to hold their shape when baked.

 • Forming a knot (bird's body) requires a little practice.
 Try tying the strand of dough a few times until you get a result you're happy with.
-Even if the bird isn't in the perfect shape at the end, it will always taste wonderful!
+Even if the bird isn't in perfect shape in the end, it will always taste wonderful!

 More Easter recipes: